MachineLemonade/docs/v0.9/ee-upgrade-guide.md

 To upgrade your installation of the Astronomer Enterprise platform, follow the guidelines below.

+**Note:** This guide is **only** for upgrading from Astronomer v0.8.2 to v0.9.X.

+For help upgrading between different versions, please contact us at support@astronomer.io.

 #### Pre-Requisites

-- Access to an Astronomer Enterprise Installation (v0.8 or beyond)
+- Access to an Astronomer Enterprise Installation
+- Access to the Kubernetes cluster hosting the Astronomer Platform.

 ### Checkout the latest Astronomer Version

-As a first step, checkout the right version of the [Astronomer helm chart](https://github.com/astronomer/helm.astronomer.io):
+Checkout the right version of the [Astronomer helm chart](https://github.com/astronomer/helm.astronomer.io):

 ```
-$ git checkout v0.9.2
+$ git checkout v0.9.X
 ```

 ### Get your Platform Release Name